toshihirohayashi/petimeter/README.md

 - seaborn
 - termcolor

-Petimeter requires Python version 2.7 or later.
-Does probably not work wih 3.0.
+Petimeter requires Python version 2.7 or later, and works in 3.4?

 ---
 The word "petimeter" is Swedish for "picky person" and is derived from